diodechain/website/about.md

 story:
   animated: false
   title: The beginning of Diode
-  heading: It all started with fixing a web2 leak.
+  heading: It all started with fixing a web2 leak
   content: |
     Diode was born when co-founder Dominic Letz needed to solve for a Man in the Middle attack against Internet time - a prerequisite for a legacy Web2 PKI-based security issue that had bricked millions of devices.